domenkozar/g-pypi/docs/source/userguide.rst

 Creating ebuild from source of Python package with distutils
 ****************************************************************

-:mod:`gpypi2` supports not also querying :term:`PyPi` but also creating an ebuild with help of distutils.
-Configuration is done when you first run :mod:`gpypi2`. ``cd`` to your package and just do::
+:mod:`gpypi` supports not also querying :term:`PyPi` but also creating an ebuild with help of distutils.
+Configuration is done when you first run :mod:`gpypi`. ``cd`` to your package and just do::

     python setup.py sdist_ebuild